-- 82. In regard of the alleged violation of Rule 32.2(b) of the 2012-2013 IAAF Rules, the Sole Arbitrator, first, recalls that in the present proceedings there is no indication that the information contained in the McLaren Reports would not be reliable.
-Second, he shares the view, expressed by other Panels, that the Washout Schedules must be read in the context of the McLaren Reports as a whole and constitute evidence that an athlete whose name appears on the said Washout Schedule used the prohibited substance(s) listed as having been found in his or her sample(s). - 83.
-In regard to the specific case of the Athlete, the Sole Arbitrator notes that the London Washout Schedule contains two (2) different entries related to the Athlete that show the presence of several different prohibited exogenous anabolic steroids (DHCMT, Methasterone, Desoxymethyltestosterone and Oxandrolone), the first one dating back to 16 July 2012.
+- In regard of the alleged violation of Rule 32.2(b) of the 2012-2013 IAAF Rules, the Sole 81.
+Arbitrator, first, recalls that in the present proceedings there is no indication that the information contained in the McLaren Reports would not be reliable.
+Second, he shares the view, expressed by other Panels that the London Washout Schedule must be read in the context of the McLaren Reports as a whole and constitutes evidence that an athlete whose name appears on the said Washout Schedule used the prohibited substance(s) listed as having been found in his or her sample(s). - 82.
+In regard to the specific case of the Athlete, the Sole Arbitrator notes that the London Washout Schedule contains five (5) different entries related to the Athlete out of which four (4) show the presence of two different prohibited exogenous anabolic steroids (DHCMT and Oxandrolone), the first one dating back to 15 July 2012.
 In this regard, it has to be recalled that it is not contested that the name on the London Washout Schedule refers to the Athlete.
-Further, it is not contested that on the dates of these entries the Athlete underwent official anti-doping control tests although both samples were reported as negative on ADAMS. - Given that the presence of one of the four substances, i.e. DHCMT, detected by the ITP 84. performed by the Moscow Laboratory in the sample provided on 16 July 2012, was established by the retest of the sample taken on 10 August 2012 the Sole Arbitrator considers that the AAF at the 2012 London Olympic Games confirms/corroborates the evidence according to which (establishing) the Athlete used one or more prohibited substances to prepare for this competition. - As regards the Moscow Washout Schedule, the Sole Arbitrator recalls that the said Schedule 85. refers to the Athlete on three occasions, in relation to samples provided on 6, 18 and 24 July 2013 in the lead up to the 2013 IAAF Word Championships in Moscow.
-The Washout Schedule indicates, inter alia, that the first sample contained Trenbolone as well as
+Further, it is not contested that on the dates of these entries the Athlete underwent official anti-doping control tests although all samples were reported as negative in ADAMS. - 83.
+Given that the presence of one of the two substances, i.e. DHCMT, detected by the ITP performed by the Moscow Laboratory in the sample provided on 15 July 2012, was established by the retest of the sample taken on 6 August 2012, the Sole Arbitrator considers that the AAF at the 2012 London Olympic Games confirms/corroborates the evidence according to which (establishing) the Athlete used one or more prohibited substances to prepare for this competition. - In the light of these considerations, the Sole Arbitrator is comfortably satisfied that the Athlete 84. is guilty of having used Prohibited Substances in the lead up to the 2012 London Olympic Games.
+In particular, the Sole Arbitrator is comfortably satisfied that the Athlete used Oral Turinabol (DHCMT) and Oxandrolone during her preparation for this major event as is shown by the results of the sample (2729298) as listed in the London Washout Schedule and dated 15 July 2012. - 85.
+Based on the above, the Sole Arbitrator finds that the Athlete violated Rule 32.2(b) of the 2012-2013 IAAF Rules.